nanochess/bootLogo/README.md

 This is a small interpreter of Logo language.

-It's compatible with the 8088 processor (the original IBM PC), but it requires a VGA-compatible card.
+It's compatible with the 8088 processor (the original IBM PC), and it even works on CGA mode!

 If you want to assemble it, you must download the Netwide Assembler (NASM) from www.nasm.us